harvester/bot/README.md

 1. Github Repository Webhook (`GITHUB_TOKEN`)
     When adding backport label on the Github, this bot will handle webhook to do following things:
-    - Create an issue in `GITHUB_REPOSITORY`, and add it into release of Zenhub.
+    - Create an issue in `GITHUB_REPOSITORY`.
-    - Sync Github milestone to Zenhub release, but don't support opposite way.
-2. Zenhub Integration Custom Webook (`ZENHUB_TOKEN`)
+2. Github Organization Webook (`GITHUB_PROJECT_NUMBER`)
-    When move the issue to specified pipleline (`ZENHUB_PIPELINE`) in Zenhub, this bot will handle the webhook to create comment in `GITHUB_REPOSITORY`, and create an issue in e2e testing repo (`GITHUB_REPOSITORY_TEST`).
+    When moving the issue to specified pipleline (`E2E_PIPELINE`) in Github Project, this bot will handle the webhook to create comment in `GITHUB_REPOSITORY`, and create an issue in e2e testing repo (`GITHUB_REPOSITORY_TEST`).

 ## References

-Harvester-bot currently uses [Zenhub REST API](https://github.com/ZenHubIO/API), but it recommends to use GraphQL, more detail on https://developers.zenhub.com/.
+Harvester-bot currently uses Github Project Grahql to create back

 ## License
 Copyright (c) 2024 [SUSE](https://www.suse.com/)